Spickelbing/zwiesel/README.md

-Just a small client and server that send framed messages over TCP with tokio.
+Asynchronous TCP client and server that send framed messages.
+The purpose of this is to keep me from writing boilerplate network communication code for small apps or games.
+This will be made into a lib.